 Note: Do not attempt to launch your PS4 in safe mode if your USB ports are not working.
 After you start your console in safe mode, you need to sync your controller through a USB port.
 If your USB ports aren't working, you will need to fix them before attempting this step.

 1. Turn off your PS4.

 2. Press and hold the power button until you hear two beeps: one when you first press and another seven seconds later.

 3. Connect your DualShock 4 controller with the USB cable.

 4. Press the PS button on the center of the controller.

 DualShock 4 controllers are compatible with PS5.
 For the easiest way to connect your controller, simply plug it in via the USB charging cable.
 Keep in mind that while the DualShock 4 will work on PS5, it's only compatible with PS4 games through backward compatibility.
 You cannot play PS5 games with a DualShock 4 controller.

 That's all it takes

 If none of the steps above work, you may have a faulty controller.
 It happens, especially if your controllers aren't handled with care.
-My toddler likes to use my controller as a hammer sometimes, and I'm sure that's not good for it.
+Children like to use controllers as a hammer sometimes, and I'm sure that's not good for it.
 If that's the case, then you may need to return it to the store you bought it from or pick up a new one.